roycrippen4/telescope-treesitter-info.nvim/README.md

 ### Installation

-Setup _easy_!
+Setup is _easy_!
 Add the extension as a dependency to your telescope config!

 ```lua
 -- using lazy.nvim